murugaiyan/ERC20-BOT/README.md

 1. Dashboard - Still in development
 2. Snipe Token - Buy the token after initial liquidity is added for tokens.
+	a) Snipe and sell  - Snipe the token after token launch and sell it automatically after delayed sell.
+Auto sell after noofX features not implemented.
 3. Approve Token - Approve the token
 4. Buy Token - Buy the token instantly.
 Similar to Token buy in pancakeswap/uniswap.
 5. Sell Token - Sell token has three sub functions